-WALTHAM, Mass. — September 8, 2014 — Mobile Heartbeat, a leading provider of smartphone applications for improving clinical workflow and team communications, today announced that Henry Mayo Newhall Hospital has completed a pilot and has chosen the Mobile Heartbeat CURE (Clinical Urgent REsponse) smartphone application to enhance clinical communications.
+WALTHAM, Mass. — September 8, 2014 — Mobile Heartbeat, a leading provider of smartphone applications for improving clinical workflow and team communications, today announced that Henry Mayo Newhall Hospital has completed a pilot and has chosen the Mobile Heartbeat MH-CURE (Clinical Urgent REsponse) smartphone application to enhance clinical communications.
 Before and during the pilot, nurses wore pedometers during their shifts to measure the footsteps taken to retrieve and communicate information.
 Henry Mayo witnessed a 38 percent decrease in steps taken using MH-CURE.

 “Mobile Heartbeat’s MH-CURE smartphone app has a positive impact on patient throughput, employee satisfaction and better overall patient care at Henry Mayo Newhall Hospital,” said Cindy Peterson, vice president/CIO at Henry Mayo Newhall Hospital.
 “We are pleased with the results of our pilot and plan to roll out MH-CURE to the entire hospital.”